UNLOCK FREE TRAINING

 • Real Estate Trade Names

-This government body also safeguards New Hampshire citizens by regulating real estate brokers and salespersons to ensure that they meet and maintain minimum standards that promote public understanding and confidence in the business of real estate brokerage.
+This government body also safeguards New Hampshire citizens by regulating real estate brokers and salespersons to ensure that they meet and maintain minimum standards that promote public understanding and confidence in the real estate brokerage business.
+Since a real estate license can influence wholesale practices, the New Hampshire Real Estate Commission is another great source of information for those asking, "Is wholesaling real estate legal in New Hampshire?"

 New Hampshire Is An Attorney Close State

 New Hampshire is one of many states that require an attorney to complete a real estate closing transaction.
-Due to the complexities of real estate investing in general, having an attorney close at hand is always a good idea anyway, but in New Hampshire, it's the law.
+Due to the complexities of real estate investing, having an attorney close at hand is always a good idea anyway, but in New Hampshire, it's the law.

-Other states with this type of regulation on the books include Alabama, Connecticut, Delaware, District of Columbia, Florida, Georgia, Kansas, Kentucky, Maine, Maryland, Massachusetts, Mississippi, New Hampshire, New Jersey, New York, North Dakota, Pennsylvania, Rhode Island, South Carolina, Vermont, Virginia, and West Virginia.
+Other states with this type of regulation on the books include Alabama, Connecticut, Delaware, the District of Columbia, Florida, Georgia, Kansas, Kentucky, Maine, Maryland, Massachusetts, Mississippi, New Jersey, New York, North Dakota, Pennsylvania, Rhode Island, South Carolina, Vermont, Virginia, and West Virginia.
+Therefore, many of the attorney laws that apply to New Hampshire also apply to these states.

 Success Story: How Joe Went From Driving Uber To Wholesaling Houses In New Hampshire!

-Wholesaling real estate is legal in New Hampshire, however, you must go about this type of business within the confines of state law.
-If you don’t, you could wind up with several potential legal problems.
+Wholesaling real estate is legal in New Hampshire; however, you must conduct this type of business within the confines of state law.
+If you don’t, you could face several potential legal problems.

-The first thing you should do is to educate yourself about the different strategies associated with wholesale deals.
-There are three primary strategies used most of the time.
-They are the assignment of contract, double closing, and wholetailing.
+The first thing you must do is educate yourself about the different strategies associated with wholesale deals.
+Three primary strategies are used to wholesale properties in New Hampshire: assignment of contract, double closing, and wholetailing.

-Of the three, most wholesalers often encounter legal problems using the assignment of contract.
-Wholesalers need to understand that when they enter into a contractual agreement with a property owner, they can only market the rights to the contract’s ownership, not market the actual property itself.
+Of the three, most wholesalers often encounter legal problems using the assignment of contract strategy.
+To be clear, assigning contracts is legal in New Hampshire, but it needs to be done correctly.
+Wholesalers need to understand that when they enter into a contractual agreement with a property owner, they can only market the rights to the contract’s ownership; they can't market the actual property itself.
 Only a licensed real estate salesperson or broker can publicly advertise a piece of real estate for sale.

 What Are The Wholesaling Laws In New Hampshire?